Adequate moduli spaces and geometrically reductive group schemes: Adequately affine morphisms

-\begin{remark} The statement (5) can fail if $\cY' \to \cY$ is not quasi-affine and statement (6) can fail if $\cY$ does not have quasi-affine diagonal.
-As in Example \cite[Remark 3.11]{alper_good_arxiv}, if $A$ is an abelian variety over a field $k$, then $\Spec k \to BA$ is cohomologically affine (and therefore adequately affine) but $A = \Spec k \times_{BA} \Spec k \to \Spec k$ is not adequately affine. \end{remark}
+\begin{remark} Part (5) can fail if $\cY' \to \cY$ is not quasi-affine and part (6) can fail if $\cY$ does not have quasi-affine diagonal.
+As in the example given in \cite[Remark 3.11]{alper-good}, if $A$ is an abelian variety over a field $k$, then $\Spec(k) \to BA$ is cohomologically affine (and therefore adequately affine) but $A = \Spec(k) \times_{BA} \Spec(k) \to \Spec(k)$ is not adequately affine. \end{remark}

 \begin{lem} Let $f: \cX \to \cY$, $g: \cY \to \cZ$ be morphisms of algebraic stacks where either $g$ is quasi-affine or $\cZ$ has quasi-affine diagonal over $S$.
-Suppose $g \circ f$ is adequately affine and $g$ has affine diagonal.
+Suppose that $g \circ f$ is adequately affine and that $g$ has affine diagonal.
 Then $f$ is adequately affine. \end{lem}

 \begin{proof} This is clear from the 2-cartesian diagram

 and Proposition \ref{proposition-adequately-affine}. \end{proof}